 The Hong Kong section of the high-speed rail service between Guangzhou-Shenzhen-Hong Kong will connect to the national high-speed rail network all the way to Beijing.
 The entire high speed rail network of mainland China consists over 25,000 km.
 It is the largest below-grade rail terminus in the world to date.

 Bromberg’s bold design will encourage people to walk on the station’s rooftop, aligned with hundreds of trees and numerous shrubs, and enjoy new views of the city.

-The project will introduce over 3 hectares of ‘civic plaza’ to the site, altogether around 6 hectares of open space to the area.
+The project introduces over 3 hectares of parkland to the site, altogether around 6 hectares of open space.

 The interior of the main hall consists of leaning steel columns that support a giant floating roof, lifting up 4,000 glass panels for the curtain wall system and offering people a glimpse of the city even from the lower levels of the station.

-The Hong Kong West Kowloon Station is people-centric and inclusive, as well as being green and sustainable, the two distinctive hall marks of Bromberg’s architectural design.
-It will profoundly affect the way people interact with Hong Kong and how the city connects itself to the rest of the world.
+The Hong Kong West Kowloon Station is truly people-centric and inclusive in outlook, as well as being green and sustainable.
+It will no doubt become an integral part of Hong Kong, profoundly transforming the way people interact with the city.

 Client: MTR Corporation